NGEET/fates-docs/docs/source/fates_tech_note.rst

 input surface dataset, each PFT is allocated the same area on all gridcells.
 Thus it can be used for specific experiemnts looking at PFT differences across climate gradients.

+In no competition with and without prescribed biogeography cohorts can be initialised based on a given dbh, rather than spun up from bare ground, by setting the fates_recruit_init_density parameter to a negative number, which is then interpreted as initial dbh.

 Prescribed biogeography with competition mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~